PROTEOMICS - Clinical Applications

 by clicking on the "Create Account" button.

-- Let the system guide you through the submission process.
+- The online system will guide you through the submission process.
 Online help is available at all times during the process.
 You are also able to exit/re-enter at any stage before finally "submitting" your work.
-All submissions are strictly confidential.
-To monitor the progress of your manuscript throughout the review process, just log in periodically and check your Author Center.

-- To support the review process, you should indicate as “preferred reviewer” two candidates from the journal’s Editors and Members of the Editorial Board whose fields of expertise are closest to the topic of your contribution.
+- To support and expedite the review process, you should indicate as a “preferred reviewer” two candidates from the journal’s Editors and Members of the Editorial Board whose fields of expertise are closest to the topic of your contribution.
 For information on the Editors and Members and their respective fields, go to Section 4 of the manuscript submission process.
-You may suggest up to three more potential reviewers, preferably from outside your own country.
+You may suggest potential reviewers, preferably from outside your own country.
+Please note that the suggested reviewers will be subjected to random checks to verify their legitimacy.
 Additionally, you may mention non-preferred reviewers.

 3.2 Manuscript requirements